ACHILLES KIDS OVERVIEW

 Workouts & Training

 Our New York City Achilles Kids chapter sponsors two programs for children with disabilities that meet year-round.
 Indoor events are held throughout the year at the Jewish Community Center, 334 Amsterdam Avenue at W. 76th Street.
 These sessions are held once a month and introduce a fun game-like aspect to running.
 For children with disabilities ages 2 - 18 and their able-bodied siblings.
 To join, fill out the online membership form.
 Please email Janet for additional information.

 Achilles Kids Central Park Training Program is a weekly running program that helps children with disabilities be active and achieve by training for and participating in mainstream races.
-We meet in Central Park at 90th Street and Fifth Avenue at 10 am.
+We meet in Central Park two or three Saturdays a month at 90th Street & Fifth Avenue at 8:45 am.
 To join, fill out the online membership form.
-Please email Karen for additional information.
+If you would like to have your child participate in our Central Park Workouts, please email Angie. the Achilles Kids Central Park Coordinator, for additional information.

-The New York Achilles Kids Chapter participates in our signature race, The Achilles Hope & Possibility 4M in June.
-We also participate in a number of New York Road Runner (NYRR) kids races throughout the year.
+The New York Achilles Kids Chapter participates in our signature race, The Achilles Hope & Possibility® 4M in June.
+We also participate in a number of New York Road Runner (NYRR) and NYC Runs kids races throughout the year.

 These races and workouts also give children with disabilities the opportunity to compete alongside able-bodied children and is a great tool for breaking down barriers and raising awareness.
-Achilles pays the entry fees for all participants.
+If you would like to have your child participate in any of the events on our race calendar, please email Angie.

 RUN TO LEARN